 Peckham - Coal Rooms, 11a Station Way, London SE15 4RX

 With an on-site butchery, you’d expect any meal with meat as the star of the show to be good here, and you wouldn’t be wrong.

 What’s the Sunday roast?
-Roasts are a BIG thing here and choices range from 80 day-aged Exeter sirloin to a whole spit-roasted Yorkshire chicken for two with sourdough bread sauce.
-All the roasts come with beef dripping potatoes, roasted carrots and gremolata, cavolo nero, hay roasted celeriac and Yorkshire puddings.
+Roasts are a BIG thing here and choices range from 40-day aged Belted Galloway Rumps to a Whole Cotswold chicken for two.
+All the roasts come with beef dripping potatoes, roasted carrots, cabbage and Yorkshire puddings.

 What about non-meat eaters?
-Vegetarians aren't an afterthought here with a lovely coal-roasted cauliflower served up with vegetable gravy the thing to go for.
+Vegetarians aren't an afterthought here with a lovely roasted celeriac and mushroom gravy the thing to go for.

 44 Barnsbury St, Islington, London N1 1ER

 Picked by the Guardian as serving one of the best Sunday lunches in the country, this neighbourhood Islington pub is one of a few gastropubs worth crossing town for.